 Otherwise, there are only a few circumstances in which I will decline to review a paper: if it is beyond my expertise, if I have already reviewed an unusually high number within the year, if I have already reviewed several papers by the same author, if the journal is owned by Elsevier, if the author/editor does not provide access to the data that the paper relies on.

 I stand by my review comments so I’m happy to be identified by name to the author at the editors’ discretion.

 My policy on being reviewed

 I will never waste anyone’s time by submitting a paper that I believe to be sub-standard.
 So if it turns out that my paper that you’re editing or reviewing is objectively terrible, that’s because I’m a terrible scholar, not a terrible person.
 Please assume good faith and take licence to be as critical as possible.

 I will address all peer revisions, or give full explanations as to why I haven’t in a given instance.
-I am happy to make further necessary editorial changes after peer revisions are already incorporated into a draft, but on ethical grounds I will not modify core content or analysis unless it goes back out for review.
+I am happy to make further necessary editorial changes after peer revisions are already incorporated into a draft, but on ethical grounds I will not modify core content or analysis because these requested changes will not have been assessed by reviewers.